Department of Culture, Society and Justice

 CRIM 336 Comparative Criminal Justice Systems (3 credits)

 Comparative study of justice systems in selected foreign countries.
-(Alt/years)
+Typically Offered: Fall.

 This course explores the intersection of morality, law, and criminal justice through the examination of “vice” crime, such as illegal drug use, gambling, and sex work.
 The goal of the class is to explore the socially constructed nature of vice and examine the different socio-legal strategies that have been mobilized to control vice, such as criminalization, decriminalization, regulation, and harm reduction.
-The class will pay particular attention to the intended and unintended consequences that different social control schemes can have on the lives of racial and ethnic minorities, the poor, and urban communities.
+Typically Offered: Spring.

 CRIM 339 Crime and the Media (3 credits)